 LaIndia Santos-Phillips grew up in PK Management housing in Sharon Hill, Pennsylvania.
 The schools in her neighborhood were under resourced and under-performing.
 But, LaIndia was given the opportunity to attend a high achieving middle school in New Jersey where she was placed in the gifted and talented program.
 She excelled in school and when she was 16, she traveled to the Dominican Republic as a volunteer with the Amigos de Las Americas.
 It was her experience there that sparked her interest in helping young women in developing countries access quality education.

 LaIndia excelled in her academics during college and was involved in a variety of clubs, honor societies, and Greek life.
 She left a lasting legacy at Widener, graduating summa cum lade.
-In the fall of 2018, LaIndia will continue her academic journey at the University of Pennsylvania, where she will be working towards her Masters of Science in International Education Development.
+In the fall of 2018, LaIndia continued her academic journey at the University of Pennsylvania, where she is working towards her Masters of Science in International Education Development.

-Meet Brockston Blount, a recent graduate of North Carolina A&T State University and a member of the All Ways Up Scholar class of 2018.
+Meet Brockston Blount, a recent graduate of North Carolina A&T State University and a member of the ALL WAYS UP Scholar class of 2018.
 Brockston grew up in Raleigh, North Carolina and when he was selected as a scholar, he made his first trip to the west coast.
-Attending the All Ways Up Summit was a life changing experience for him.
+Attending the UP Through Education Summit was a life changing experience for him.
 He was so thrilled to meet students from all over the country who had similar fears and questions about going to college.
 The Summit helped Brockston step out of his comfort zone and gave him some invaluable tools to navigate college.
 The scholarship he received from All Ways Up while he was in college provided Brockston with the means to pay for books, medical expenses and groceries.

 Brockston graduated from college last spring with a degree in Computer Engineering.
 The networking skills he developed at the Summit, helped him secure internships throughout his college career, including GE Aviation, First Citizen’s Bank and IBM.
 He is currently working as a technical consultant at IBM in the Android Development Department creating android applications for clients.
 Congratulations, Brockston!